Chasing Perfection

 What if we could think of life in the image of our favorite mug— would our perception of beauty change?
 If it chipped, would we keep our beloved mug or throw it away?

 Buddhist teachings think of the self like a jewel that needs to be unearthed, an inherent perfection that already exists and can not be tarnished by the dirt around the jewel.
 If we think of ourselves as jewels being unearthed, a path of seeking perfection proves irrelevant.
 Our path is to simply discover the complex jewel within us.
-We are already created perfect, even our imperfections, are there to serve a uniquely beautiful human purpose.
-An imperfect image is a figure in motion-jagged, angular lines, diagonal, curved, infinitely changing shapes and colors.
-Imperfection is being alive.
-Death is perfection — unchanged it is like a cold, marble statue, beautiful but always the same.

 In fact, in Japanese culture, Wabi-sabi (侘寂) is considered the beauty of imperfection.
 Artists highly value the aesthetic and Wabi-sabi tea bowls have been used in traditional tea ceremonies for centuries, and valued for their irregularities and imperfections.